Main battle tank: Weaponry

 Main battle tanks are equipped with a main gun and at least one machine gun.

 MBT main guns are generally between 100 mm and 125 mm caliber, and can fire both anti-armour and, more recently, anti-personnel rounds.
 The cannon serves a dual role, able to engage other armoured targets such as tanks and fortifications, and soft targets such as light vehicles and infantry.
 It is fixed to the turret, along with the loading and fire mechanism.
 Modern tanks use a sophisticated fire-control system, including rangefinders, computerized fire control, and stabilizers, which are designed to keep the cannon stable and aimed even if the hull is turning or shaking, making it easier for the operators to fire on the move and/or against moving targets.
-Gun-missile systems are complicated and have been particularly unsatisfactory to the United States who abandoned gun-missile projects such as the M60A2 and MBT-70, but have been diligently developed by the Soviet Union, who even retrofitted them to T-55 tanks, in an effort to double the effective range of the vehicle's fire.
+Gun-missile systems are complicated and have been particularly unsatisfactory to the United States who abandoned gun-missile projects such as the M60A2 and MBT-70, but were diligently developed by the Soviet Union, who even retrofitted them to T-55 tanks, in an effort to double the effective range of the vehicle's fire.
 The MBT's role could be compromised because of the increasing distances involved and the increased reliance on indirect fire.
 The tank gun is still useful in urban combat for precisely delivering powerful fire while minimizing collateral damage.